JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 `sdk.dir=C:\\Users\\Admin\\AppData\\Local\\Android\\Sdk`

+# Logo Prompt
+Design a sleek, modern logo that integrates an open book with musical mottifs, which should be minimal and positioned on both pages of the open book.
+The logo should use my predefined color scheme of ``` blackCustom: '#000000', beigeCustom: '#f4dfc8', cream: '#f4eae0', creamLight: '#faf6f0', beigeDarker: '#e0dcd6', ```, using the complementary colors of beige and cream together with black and white, set against a pure white background suitable for a PNG format.
+The background should take up about 10% of the screen size while the remaining 90% should be the logo itself

 ## Multi platform App

 Instead of using Kotlin to create a native android app, let's use React native to create a multi platform app.